-The chilling story of the Sodder children, who vanished after their home went up in flames, leaves more questions than answers.
+The chilling story of the Sodder children, who vanished after their West Virginia home went up in flames in 1945, leaves more questions than answers.

 The citizens of Fayetteville, West Virginia awoke to tragedy on Christmas Day in 1945.
 A fire had consumed the home of George and Jennie Sodder, leaving five of the couple’s 10 children dead.
 Or were they?
 Before the sun set on that tragic December 25, nagging questions arose about the fire, questions that persist to this day, placing the Sodder children at the center of one of American history’s most infamous unsolved cases.